7 Extraordinary discoveries that are still a secret today

 In 1940 Sweden was trapped in World War II, between Nazi Germany and Russia.
 Sweden who at that time felt his country was threatened by the effects of the war, the state authorities immediately took action by finding information about the war that was happening.
 The closest way was to tap into German communication lines.
 At that time Germany had just created the T52 or Geheimschreiber, the most complex and most recent secret code writing machine at that time.
 So that Swedish business is deadlocked.
 For this reason, a Professor and mathematician, Arne Beurling, were called.
 Who was assigned to help Swedish intelligence in decoding the numbers that came out of the T52 machine.
 After 2 weeks of work, the genius of Arne Beurling paid off.
 He succeeded in breaking the passcode as well as exposing the German secret message that wanted to invade Russia.
 When asked about how to crack the code, Arne Beurling replied: "A magician will not expose his magic tricks."
 46 years later he died with his secret "Trick".

-As the composition of a secret recipe from a chef, it would not be possible just disclosed to the public.
-Because to create the recipe, it takes years.
+As the composition of a secret recipe from a chef, it would not be possible to just disclose it to the public.
+Because creating the recipe, it takes years.
 And also had experienced hundreds or even thousands of failures.
 Likewise, Antonio Stradivari, a violin craftsman from Italy in the 17th century.
 His expertise in assembling the violin is perfect, starting from the shape and also the notes.
 Even one of the violins is worth 20 million dollars.
 The masterpiece was given the name, "The Messiah Tradivarius".
 Various methods carried out by scientists today to create a perfect violin like his own Stradivari, but to no avail.
 Because he had never leaked the secret of his composition.

 Still in secret matters, this time about a Coral Castle project that was done only by one person with simple equipment.
-He is ** Edward Leedskalnin **, immigrants from latvia who moved to America.
+He is Edward Leedskalnin, an immigrant from Latvia who moved to America.
 He worked on the construction project from 1923 to 1951, it took up to 28 years.
 Which only with ordinary wooden tripod tools.
 Edward admitted that he already knew the secrets behind the construction of the pyramid, and applied it to his coral castle.
 Without revealing the secrets and mysteries behind the process.

 Perpetual Motion is a device that can move on its own without the help of any energy.
 The tool can create a perpetual cycle, aka it will not stop.
 Johann Bessler is an entrepreneur, from Germany who created the tool in 1712.
 The tool is in the form of a wheel with a diameter of 2 meters and is also capable of lifting loads a few pounds into the air Once upon a time Bressler wanted to sell his work worth 20 thousand pounds sterling.
 But soon the news spread throughout the country, Two interested ones were Peter the Great and Tsar (Emperor) Russia.
 But for fear of the secret of his work being revealed as easily as that, he finally smashed the wheel.
 In 1745 he died with his secret.